-7. If you want to make changes to your brush or pencil, in the Tool Properties view, click on the arrow button to open the Brush Properties or Pencil Properties dialog.
-In the Brush Properties dialog, you can customize the size, shape, texture, feathering and smoothing of your brush.
-In the Pencil Properties dialog, you can customize the size, smoothing, texture and line ends of your pencil.
+7. If you are using the Brush tool and wish to makes changes to your brush, in the Tool Properties view, click on the arrow button to open the Brush Properties dialog.
+In this dialog, you can customize the size, shape and smoothing of your brush.

 TIPS You can quickly adjust the size of the selected drawing tool by pressing and holding the O key, then clicking and dragging in the drawing space.
 If you are using a tablet pen, doing this with the eraser tip of your pen will adjust the size of the Eraser tool, regardless of which drawing tool is selected. • If you press and hold the Shift key before or while drawing, you will draw a straight line. • If you press and hold the Spacebar key while drawing a straight line, the angle of your line will lock.
-If you are using a pressure-sensitive tablet, you can draw over your line to adjust its thickness. • If you press and hold the Shift and Alt keys before or while drawing, you will draw a straight horizontal or vertical line. • If you press and hold the Ctrl (Windows/Linux) or \mathbb{H} (macOS) key while drawing, your drawing stroke will turn into a closed shape. • If you press and hold Alt before drawing a stroke, and start drawing near existing artwork, the start of your drawing stroke will connect to that artwork. • If you press and hold Alt while drawing a stroke, and end your drawing stroke near existing artwork, the end of that drawing stroke will connect to that artwork.
+If you are using a pressure-sensitive tablet, you can draw over your line to adjust its thickness. • If you press and hold the Shift and Alt keys before or while drawing, you will draw a straight horizontal or vertical line. • If you press and hold the Ctrl (Windows/Linux) or $\mathbb{H}$ (macOS) key while drawing, your drawing stroke will turn into a closed shape. • If you press and hold Alt before drawing a stroke, and start drawing near existing artwork, the start of your drawing stroke will connect to that artwork. • If you press and hold Alt while drawing a stroke, and end your drawing stroke near existing artwork, the end of that drawing stroke will connect to that artwork.